cloudfoundry-attic/cf-openstack-validator/docs/extensions.md

       Created by test: Your OpenStack Extensions My extension can create a security group allowing SSH
 ```

-Note that you have to manually clean up the security group in the OpenStack UI or with the openstack command line client in this case.
+Note that you have to manually clean up the security group in the OpenStack UI or with the OpenStack command line client in this case.

 ### Share Resources Between Tests